chrisgrieser/nvim-genghis/README.md

 	  intact instead of `vim.cmd.bwipeout`.

 > [!NOTE]
-> The trash CLIs are not available by default, and must be installed.
+> The trash CLIs are usually not available by default, and must be installed.

 ### Path Copying Commands
 - `.copyFilename` or `:CopyFilename`: Copy the file name.